 The course is intended to be delivered as "team training" to an entire local Incident Management Team.
 The aspects associated with training as a team are critical for effective coordination and decision-making under high-stress, dynamic situations such as those during emergency incidents.
 It is understood, however, that there are occasions where all team members may not be able to train together and occasions when new/additional team members need to receive training.

-Completion of IS-800.
+- Completion of IS-800.

-Completion of ICS-100 and ICS-200 or equivalent.
+- Completion of Incident Command System (ICS)-100 and ICS-200 or equivalent.